stefan-it/german-maxtext-llms/nano-model/README.md

   tokenizer_type=huggingface tokenizer_path=german-maxtext-slms/nano-neox-tokenizer
 ```

-## Ablations - Different Learning Rate
+## Ablations - Different Learning Rates

 In this section, we try out different learning rates for different tokenizers.

 ### nano Model (nanochat Tokenizer)

-s hyper-parameters we use the same as propose in the [LLäMmlein](https://arxiv.org/abs/2411.11171) paper:
+As hyper-parameters we use the same as proposed in the [LLäMmlein](https://arxiv.org/abs/2411.11171) paper:

 | Parameter      | MaxText Parameter Name                                                    | Value                 |
 |:---------------|:--------------------------------------------------------------------------|----------------------:|